nuhmanpk/Filter-Adder/README.md

-# Rebuild Everything from Scratch
+# Rebuild Everything from Scrap